ShivaniKhatri96/React-notetaking-app/README.md

 > Frontend

-- `Next.js` used as a Frontend Framework
+- `React` used as a Frontend Framework
+- `React router` used for routing
 - `TypeScript`
 - `Vanilla CSS` used for styling
 - `Font awesome` used for icons
 - `Cypress` for end to end testing
-- `Axios`: In React version, I am planning to use Axios instead of fetch
+- `Axios` in React version, I am planning to use Axios instead of fetch

 > Backend